nathanaherne/cruisin/README.md

 This software was developed to interface with several motor controllers.
 IF you can justify the extra money, I recommend using a General Purpose Motor Controller as it makes the whole process much simpler.

-## Mobility scooter controllers that have been tested
+## Mobility scooter motor controllers that work with digital potentiometers

 I have tested 7 controllers so far and the following controllers work with digital potentiometers